 You write, you click save, you're done.
-Why Write + Publish when it can be done simultaneously?
+Why Write + Publish when the two can occur simultaneously?

 With PubWriter, you create a file and what you save is automatically published.
-Nothing to login into or upload.
+No login required and nothing to upload.
 It's all happens behind the scenes via your Dropbox (with the additional benefit that everything you write is also backed up).

 Your work is hidden until you share the link.

 Markdown is all you need you to know.
 The look and feel of your site is uniquely yours, and because formatting is minimal by design, you can focus on your content.
 It's the 'digital minimalism' movement that's been around for

 Minimalism is the art of knowing how much is just enough.
 Digital minimalism applies this idea to our personal technology.
 It's the key to living a focused life in an increasingly noisy world. ~ Cal Newport